Biology Bricks logo

 What are Chromosomes?

-Interesting fact: we inherit 23 chromosomes from our father, and we inherit 23 chromsomes from our mother.
-They are paired up to make 46 chromosomes.
+We inherit 23 chromosomes from our father, and we inherit 23 chromsomes from our mother.
+They are paired up to make 46 chromosomes, which are present in each cell in your body.

 What Do They Do?